What is the Youth Offending Service?

 - Out of Court Disposals, which are a pre-court disposal which came into force in April 2013 under The Legal Aid Sentencing and Punishment of Offenders Act e.g. Police Caution.

-- The other primary route is via the Courts when young people are made subject to YOS Bail packages or sentenced to a Referral Order or Youth Rehabilitation Order.
+- The other primary route is via the Courts when young people are made subject to Bail packages or sentenced to a Court Order, such as a Referral Order, Youth Rehabilitation Order or Custodial Sentence.

 BATHNES Youth Offending Service